 After years of experience this is my view of flying with Delta.
 The flights are at risk of frustration for a range of reasons.
 At best Delta are average as an airline to travel with and should learn more from their foreign competitors on what good service is all about.

-What are your thoughts on Delta?
+What are your thoughts on taking flights with Delta?
 Do you like or loathe them?
 Please leave your views in the comments box below.

 If you like my article then please consider signing up for my e-mail updates so you never miss any on my travel experiences.
 You can also share this article on twitter or like my page on facebook.